baranerdogan11/baranerdogan11/README.md

 ## About Me

-I'm a Business Analytics student at ESADE with a passion for turning messy, real-world data into systems that actually work in production.
-I'm particularly drawn to problems where ML meets physical processes — manufacturing, logistics, operations — where a good prediction has a tangible, measurable impact.
+Business Analytics Master's at ESADE.

-I come from **[YOUR BACKGROUND — e.g. a background in industrial engineering / finance / consulting]**, which gave me a strong appreciation for the gap between theoretical models and operational reality.
-At ESADE I've been closing that gap — building end-to-end pipelines from raw sensor data all the way to cloud-deployed inference endpoints.
+Industrial Engineering Graduate from Purdue University.

-- Based in **Barcelona, Spain**
+Focused on ML, data pipelines, and AI applied systems.
+I build interesting and exciting stuff.

-- Fluent in **[YOUR LANGUAGES — e.g. Turkish, English, Spanish]**
+- Based in **Barcelona, Spain**.
+Lived in the United States & Turkey.
-- Looking for roles in **data science, ML engineering, or analytics engineering**
+- **Languages:** Turkish, English, Spanish

 ---